Mposiblee/DaoShield/README.md

 # More photos

-More photos you can search in Wiki - https://github.com/Mposiblee/DaoShield/wiki
+More images you can search in Wiki - https://github.com/Mposiblee/DaoShield/wiki

 # Contacts